hj424/Petalinux-Tutorial/README.md

 The basic structure of this tutorial shows as following:

 1. commands - including some general commands of Petalinux and the specific configuration for our design
-2. config - details about Linux configuration
+2. configs - details about Linux configuration
   1. General configuration
   2. Kernel configuration
   3. Root file system configuration